MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P04-Adding-AJAX-to-Forms/content.md

 # Smoke Testing the Script

+In order to make AJAX request, we are going to have to write JavaScript scripts that your browser will run.
+It might feel strange at first, but JavaScript was made for the client, and only recently has been used on the server.
+So even though you feel a lot more confident with it on the server right now, it was originally developed to do what we are about to do: client-side scripting!

 Let's start using JavaScript on the client (what it was invented for!).

+To have custom JavaScript scripts we need to host them on our server, but tell the server to serve them to the client.
+Then we have to link them to out HTML in our `<head></head>` tag or at the bottom of the page just before the `</body>` tag ends.

-Make a folder called `public`, and add the following code to your `app.js` file with your other middleware.
+First, make a folder called `public`, and add the following code to your `app.js` file with your other middleware.
 This code will tell your Express.js app to serve all client-side assets in its `public` folder, so that is where we'll put our JavaScript scripts.

 ```js
 app.use(express.static('public'));